TheWidlarzGroup/react-native-video/README.md

 ### Play in background on iOS

 To enable audio to play in background on iOS the audio session needs to be set to `AVAudioSessionCategoryPlayback`.
 See [Apple documentation][3] for additional details.
 (NOTE: there is now a ticket to [expose this as a prop]( https://github.com/react-native-community/react-native-video/issues/310) )

-## Static Methods

-`seek(seconds)`

-Seeks the video to the specified time (in seconds).
-Access using a ref to the component

-`presentFullscreenPlayer()`

-Enable the fullscreen player.
-Access using a ref to the component.

-`dimissFullscreenPlayer()`

-Disable the fullscreen player.
-Access using a ref to the component.

 ## Examples